FLO-2DKaren/FLO-2D-Tutorial-Source/source/Import Geo Package.rst

 -----------------------

 1. Set up a new project (see FLO-2D Plugin Settings).
-This will build the new geodatabase.
+This will build the new Geo Database.

-2. Select the Import from GeoPackage icon from the FLO-2D Toolbar.
+2. Select the Import from Geo Package icon from the FLO-2D Toolbar.

-3. Navigate to the location of the GeoPackage and click Open.
+3. Navigate to the location of the Geo Package and click Open.
 This will import the old data into the new format.

 .. image:: img/importageopackage2.png